 The SUERF/UniCredit Foundation Research Prize was inaugurated in 2013, and rewards outstanding papers, up to two prizes, submitted on a specific topic.
 The prize is open to papers completed within 12 months of the entry deadline by authors and co-authors who are citizens or residents/students in the EEA, Switzerland or other countries in which UniCredit is present, aged under 40 by the closing date of the competition.
 The winning papers are presented at a joint workshop. www.unicreditfoundation.org

-Deadline for Submissions: 31 October 2022 - To send your application click APPLY
+New Deadline for Submissions: 30 November 2022 - To send your application click APPLY

 10^ SUERF/UniCredit Foundation Research Prize - UniCredit (unicreditgroup.eu)